Get the legal help you need!

 When you and your spouse decide to end your marriage, you must ensure that your children will still be financially cared for.
 Unfortunately, this isn’t always easy, as child support disputes are some of the most contentious issues to resolve with an ex-partner.
-The emotional nature of these types of family law cases necessitates the guidance and expertise of a child support attorney.
-So, if you are in the midst of a divorce, turn to Collins Family & Elder Law Group.
-Our child support lawyers proudly serve North Carolina and South Carolina.
+The emotional nature of these types of family law cases necessitates the guidance and experience of a child support attorney.

 The states of North Carolina and South Carolina require both parents to provide their children with legal aid in the form of child support to the fullest extent of their abilities until their kids are 18 years old and/or have graduated from high school.
 The amount each parent contributes to child support is contingent on the needs of the child and the parent’s ability to pay.
 Child support is important in any situation that involves custody of a minor child, but addressing the issue can result in bitter disputes over finances and obligations.

 If you need a child support attorney in North Carolina or South Carolina, our legal team can keep the peace and help you and your co-parent successfully navigate a child support dispute.
-We have over 150 years of combined experience and spent years helping families throughout North Carolina and South Carolina and can offer the same affordable legal guidance to your family.
-Our aim is to provide legal service that improves your family’s situation and makes this difficult transition a little smoother and easier to bear.
+We have over 200 years of combined experience and spent years helping families throughout North Carolina and South Carolina and can offer the same affordable legal guidance to your family.
+We aim to provide legal service that improves your family’s situation and makes this difficult transition a little smoother and easier to bear.

 How Are Child Support Obligations Created?

-The primary goal of a child support obligation is to make sure that a child’s needs are met until they have reached the age of legal emancipation.
-A child support obligation can generally be created in one of two ways: 1.
-By agreement of the parties or 2.
-By the decision of the court.
 Parents are always given the opportunity to resolve the issue of child support by agreement, but if an agreement isn’t reached, the court will determine the amount of support each parent will pay.

 How Does the Court Calculate Child Support?

-Divorces are often just as difficult for children as they are for parents.
-NC and SC child support laws make things a little easier for your child.
-These laws were put into effect to keep your son or daughter’s standard of living the same as it was before you and your partner separated.
 In North Carolina, both parents are expected to share the financial responsibility for their children, but they are not legally required to provide the same amount of support.
 North Carolina Child Support Guidelines base support amounts on income and the child’s needs.
 South Carolina guidelines attempt to keep parent contributions the same as they were before the separation to ensure financial stability for your children.

 Child support in North Carolina and South Carolina is calculated based on a number of factors, including: